 The concept,application and continuity of the immunogenicity theme for bacterial protein antigens are still in the current mode of researchers allover the world[1-7].Immunogenicity appeared to have two main facets.First that of theoritical immunologists which advocate that immunogenicity is denoted to self-nonself recognition theme[6].While the second facets was that for most of the proper immunologists which can be summarized as the ability of an antigen to initiate humoral and/or cellular conversion from the normal baseline immune functions to an optimized cellular immune reactions outcomes that are finalized by the optimist synthesis and production of cellular secretory proteins(antibodies ,cytokines) concentrations and /or optimised depression of such secretory proteins[1-5,7].
 Immunogenicity appeared to be essential for diagnosis and prophylaction of human infections as well as in cancer personalized prophylactic and therpeutic medicine .Hence the present study for Pseudomonas and Klebsiella immunogenicity may participate in developing of a porototype bacterial protein based vaccine and/ or in development for an autovaccine for multidrug resistant skin burn infection[20]

 The antigenic make up of bacteria [1-5,7] like that of Klebsiella oxytoca are;capsule,somatic antigens and LPS[24].Hence, KOPSP proteins antigens are novel antigens prepared in this experimental settings.
-KOPSP was proved to be immunogenic in rabbit,Table -1, It was by promoting humoral immune responses both at mucosal and systemic level.[21].
+KOPSP was proved to be immunogenic in rabbit,Table -1, It was by promoting humoral immune responses both at mucosal and systemic level [21].
 Different burn infecting bacterial protein preparations have shown different immune potential features,Table -3,[24].The functional epitope mapping for KOPSP may be of T cell independent or Th2 cell depent B cell epitopes [25,26].
 Such findings holds the position of novelity, based upon the need for an autogenous bacterins for multidrug resistant skin burn bacterial infections.
 Since immunogenicity is an integral part for developing bacterins [27,28].
 Reverse vaccinology and immunoinformatic approach were recently tempted vaccine candidate for K. oxytoca [29,30].

 Table – 2 : the immune features of the study KOPSP proteins.